-Your ceremony can be as stunningly simple or as beautifully involved as you want.
+Your ceremony can be as stunningly simple or as beautifully involved as you’d like — or a thoughtful combination of both.
+It’s your moment, and it should reflect who you are as individuals and as a couple.

-If you are just looking for some assistance to write your ceremony or your vows, I also offer these services without actually performing the ceremony for you.
+If you're simply looking for help writing your ceremony or vows, I also offer that as a separate service — without performing the ceremony itself.

 If you are looking for a celebrant please email me and we can have a chat about it what I can offer you!